How Long Do Traffic Tickets Stay on Your Record in Florida?

 Civil Infractions vs. Criminal Traffic Violations

 Not all traffic tickets are the same.
-In Florida, the line between a simple mistake and a serious crime can be thin, but the consequences are worlds apart.
-It is important to understand the difference between a civil infraction and a criminal traffic violation, because one might cost you money, while the other could lead to jail time and a permanent criminal record.
+In Florida, the line between a simple mistake and a serious crime can be thin, but the consequences are very different.
+It is important to understand the difference between a civil infraction and a criminal traffic violation, because one may cost you money, while the other can lead to jail time and a permanent criminal record.

 What's a Civil Infraction?

 A civil infraction is the most common type of ticket.
 This includes everyday mistakes like speeding slightly over the limit, rolling through a stop sign, or failing to wear a seatbelt.
-While they can have consequences—adding points to your license and potentially increasing your insurance rates—they are not considered crimes.
-These are handled in traffic court, and the primary penalty is usually a fine.
+While they can add points and potentially increase your insurance rates, they are not considered crimes.

 When Does a Ticket Become a Crime?

-A criminal traffic violation is a much more serious matter.
+A criminal traffic violation is much more serious.
 This is not just a ticket; it's a misdemeanor or even a felony charge.
-Offenses like Driving Under the Influence (DUI), Reckless Driving, or Driving with a Suspended License fall into this serious category.
-A court appearance is mandatory, and the penalties can be severe, including substantial fines, probation, and jail time.
+Offenses like Driving Under the Influence (DUI), Reckless Driving, or Driving with a Suspended License fall into this category.
+A court appearance is mandatory, and the penalties can include substantial fines, probation, and jail time.

 Comparing Civil and Criminal Traffic Offenses in Florida